gjzuniga/Battleship/README.md

 # Battleship
-Battleship board game implemented in Python.
+The traditional game of Battleship implemented in Python The only difference is that the board indices start at 0 instead of 1.